acheong08/ChatGPT/README.md

 > ## Update 2023/02/11 A new model has been found!
 It works!

 Free, browserless, and without rate limits.
-Uses an outdated base model for ChatGPT.
+Uses the most recent ChatGPT model.

 </summary>